nik-r08/AI-Email-Assistant/README.md

 ## 🎯 **What Makes This Special?**

-AI Email Assistant is a comprehensive email management solution that leverages OpenAI's powerful language models to enhance productivity[1].
-Built with modern UI focus and advanced AI features, this tool transforms how you handle email communication[2].
+AI Email Assistant is a comprehensive email management solution that leverages OpenAI's powerful language models to enhance productivity.
+Built with modern UI focus and advanced AI features, this tool transforms how you handle email communication.

 <table>
 <tr>